 Apparent shoulder dislocation in a child is often a fracture involving the growth plate, which tends to fracture before the joint is disrupted.

 In patients who return with increased pain within 48 hours after a reduction, hemarthrosis is possible (unless the shoulder has again dislocated).
-If there has been no other trauma, the shoulder is not dislocated and pain is increasing, aspirate the blood from the joint space (see How to Do Arthrocentesis of the Shoulder Arthrocentesis of the Shoulder An evaluation of the shoulder includes a physical examination and sometimes arthrocentesis.
-(See also Evaluation of the Patient With Joint Symptoms.)
-Physical examination of the shoulder involves... read more ).
+If there has been no other trauma, the shoulder is not dislocated and pain is increasing, aspirate the blood from the joint space (see How To Do Arthrocentesis of the Shoulder How To Do Shoulder Arthrocentesis Arthrocentesis of the shoulder is the process of puncturing the glenohumeral joint with a needle to withdraw synovial fluid.
+The anterior approach, which is described here, is most common and... read more ).
 If available, use ultrasound guidance.